- Resolution MEPC.278(70) – Amendments to MARPOL Annex VI (Data collection system for fuel oil consumption of ships);

 - Copy of the ship’s Data Collection Plan;

 - Summaries of BDNs with detail;

-- Summaries of disaggregated data of fuel oil consumption, distance travelled and hours underway;
+- Summaries of disaggregated data on fuel oil consumption, distance traveled and hours underway;

 - Information to demonstrate the ship followed the Data Collection Plan set out in its SEEMP, including Data gaps, how they are filled and resolved;

-- Copies of documents containing amount of fuel oil consumption, distance travelled and hours underway for the ship’s voyages during the reporting period (ex: official logbook, oil record book, BDNs, arrival/noon/departure reports).
+- Copies of documents containing the amount of fuel oil consumption, distance traveled and hours underway for the ship’s voyages during the reporting period (ex: official logbook, oil record book, BDNs, arrival/noon/departure reports).

 a) Using BDNs: Method determines the annual amount of fuel oil used.
 The BDN fuel oil quantities would be used to determine the annual total mass of fuel oil consumption to determine the difference between the amount of remaining tank oil before and after the period, the tank reading should be carried out at the beginning and the end of the period.
 Readings can be made by automated systems, soundings and dip tapes.
 The method should be specified in the Data Collection Plan.
 The amount of any fuel oil offloaded should be subtracted from the fuel oil consumption of that reporting period.
 This amount should be based on the records of the ship’s oil record book.